eschwartz2/eschwartz2.github.io/Readme.md

 ## How to add the info text for the models

-Inside the `<a-marker>` HTML tag, it is possible to add two HTML `div` elements, one to show the resource title and the other for the resource description.
-If at least one of the two is available, the "information" button is shown and the user can click on it to activate the resource information page.
+Inside the `<a-marker>` HTML tag, it is possible to add two HTML `div` elements, one to show the resource title and the other for the resource description. **If at least one of the two is available**, the "info button" is shown and the user can click on it to show the model info page.

-See on the examples above on how to add those information for a model just modifying the `ar.html` file.
+See on the examples above on how to add those information for a model by modifying the `ar.html` file.

 # How to create a .glb model from a .gltf file